-Due to the extremely limited parking that will be available on the Danforth Campus, we know that there will be faculty and staff who will need to park at West Campus.
-The ParkSmart, Zone 5-W permit, is a great option for those who park at West Campus.
+Due to the extremely limited parking that will be available on the Danforth Campus, the ParkSmart is a great option.

-The Official Business Permit will still be available for purchase by departments for those employees who frequently travel to the Danforth Campus for meetings.
-The hours permit holders can park will also increase from two hours to three hours.
+The Official Business Permit is available for purchase by departments for those employees who frequently travel to the Danforth Campus for meetings and allows parking in any of the zones for up to three hours.

-Starting July 1, 2017, contractors will not be allowed to park in any of the zones, with the exception of a few basic service contractors who are regularly on campus for maintenance needs.
+Contractors are not allowed to park in any of the zones, with the exception of a few basic service contractors who are regularly on campus for maintenance needs.

 How will visitor parking be affected during construction?
 And after?